-Depending on whether your turbocharger is water cooled, coolant lines may or may not be necessary for your turbo kit.
+Depending on whether your turbocharger is water cool, coolant lines may or may not be necessary for your turbo kit.
 All turbos will require oil supply lines to keep their bearings cooled and lubricated.

 Many turbo kits will require a fuel controller to ensure the engine is including the right measure of fuel for the additional pressure in the intake charge.

 If you choose to perform the installation yourself, be sure to follow the manufacturer’s instructions exactly.
 If you choose to have the work done professionally, most turbo kit manufacturers can recommend a qualified installer.
-Reach out to us at Diesel Components Inc. for a remarkable job with your turbo kit.
+Reach out to us at Diesel Components Inc. for a remarkable job with your kit.